 • building international co-operation and networking.

-Concerning the functioning of the RCC, the Memorandum of Understanding of the RCC provides that the GVH and the OECD are to make major decisions on their activities and work jointly.
-For this purpose, the parties meet on an annual basis to review the operation and performance of the RCC and to prepare the annual workplan.
+Regarding the RCC’s functioning, its Memorandum of Understanding provides that the GVH and the OECD jointly make major decisions concerning its activities.
+To this end, the parties meet annually to review the RCC’s operations and performance and to prepare the annual work plan.

 1This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the Advisory Opinion of the ICJ on Kosovo’s declaration of independence.
 Hereafter referred to as Kosovo.